This post was sponsored by Nestle Health Science.

 Dealing with extended periods of pain at work

-Keep a care package on you with any over the counter that may help relive IBS related pain.
+Keep a care package on you with any over the counter medications that may help relieve IBS related pain.
 For example, peppermint can relax muscle, eases hypersensitivity in the bowels, and modulate pain in IBS.
 IBgard is a clinically tested capsule filled with tiny beads of peppermint oil, using a technology called SST (Site Specific Targeting).
-It has been proven to be effective and safe in relieving symptoms in patients with moderate to severe IBS-M and IBS-D. Patients tested saw relief in symptoms over the course of 24 hours and continued relief over a 3-4 week period.
-You can read the full clinical study here,or, if you’re interested in giving IBgard a try, you can also print out a coupon for your first purchase here.
+Learn more about this CDHF Certified product here.

 As always, consult a physician before trying any new medications.